2017–18 Leader Tools and Resources

 - Mission-based programs — What is of interest to your community?
 Chances are AAUW can provide content you can use to educate your community and outline the steps you and your community can take to make a difference.

-- The AAUW Branch Program Resource Committee (BPRC) — The BPRC is a committee of your peers with more than 100 years of combined experience in making AAUW shine in their communities.
-You can contact the BPRC at email@example.com with your questions and ideas.
+- The Affliate Program Resource Committee (formerly the Branch Program Resources Committee or BPRC) — A committee of your peers with more than 100 years of combined experience in making AAUW shine in their communities.
+You can contact the committee at firstname.lastname@example.org with your questions and ideas.

 - Diversity and Inclusion Tool Kit — Find the tools you need to create a more welcoming environment for everyone in your community.